StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/structural-analysis-elements/structuralproxyelement.md

 ## StructuralProxyElement

-Sheet StrucutralProxyElement is a list of all StructuralProxyElements defined in the SAF file.
+Sheet StructuralProxyElement is a list of all StructuralProxyElements defined in the SAF file.
 Every row represents one solid object.

 ### Specification in the excel